Trade Forex Trading

 Construction Spending

-Construction Spending - Dollar value of the new construction activity on residential, non-residential and public projects.
+Construction Spending - Dollar value of new construction activity on the residential, non-residential and public projects.
 Data are available in nominal and real (inflation-adjusted) dollars.

 The same goes for individuals making the investment in a home.
 That’s why construction spending is a good indicator of the economy’s momentum.